Boston Public Library: 21st century

 As of 2006, the Library has had staffing and funding levels for conservation below that of its peers: the BPL's staff of two full-time conservators is significantly less than the thirty-five employed at the New York Public Library.
 Many colonial records and John Adams manuscripts are brittle, decaying, and so in need of attention that the Library's acting Keeper of Rare Books and Manuscripts said that "they are falling apart."

 In 2011, the library completed a strategic plan, the BPL Compass, which featured eight community-identified "Principles for Excellence".
 The principles in the plan and all of the related outcomes were the result of a two-year community engagement process for which Boston Public Library received national recognition.

 In 2012, the city of Boston spent 1.26% ($27,836,648) of its budget on the library, or $43.74 per person.

 In 2013, the library unveiled its Collections of Distinction, an initial group of 18 collections that represent the most outstanding, expansive, and renowned of its holdings.
 Boston Public Library gives priority to Collections of Distinction with respect to public access, acquisition, digitization, preservation, and staff development.

 In fall 2013, the city, in coordination with the library, began a renovation of the Central Library's Boylston Street Building.
 In February 2015, the first phase of renovation opened on the Boylston Street Building's second floor, including the new Children's Library, Teen Central, a community reading area, and the Adult Reference area.
 The renovated second floor cost a total of $18 million.
 The second phase of the Boylston Street Building renovations opened in the summer 2016 and included the first floor, mezzanine, and exterior.

 In 2017, the Boston Public Library received joint awards from both the American Institute of Architects (AIA) and the American Library Association (ALA) for the Central Library Renovation of its Boylston Street Building, and for the East Boston Branch.

 In 2017, the library had 3,818,883 visitors to all locations; 4,933,786 items borrowed; and 9,839,461 visits to its website.
 The library also gained 82,911 new library card holders.

 In 2019, supporters of the library established a new philanthropic fund: The Fund for the Boston Public Library, announced by Mayor Marty Walsh.
 It began with a $2.8 million investment by "Bank of America Charitable Foundation, Barr Foundation, The Boston Foundation, Liberty Mutual Foundation, State Street Foundation, Inc. and an anonymous donor."

+In response to the COVID-19 pandemic, all branches of the library temporarily closed starting on March 16, 2020.
+The library began offering limited in-person services in June of that year and reopened to the public in June 2021.